Everyone know the popular Mango chutney, and for good reason, it’s very tasty.

 - When simmering turn the heat on low, put a lid on and simmer for about 40 minutes.
 Stir occasionally.

 - Depending on how you like the texture of your chutney you can blend it with the stick blender.
 Chunky = don’t blend.
 Medium chunky = blend half.
 Smooth cream = blend all.
-I blended half of this, but do as you desire.
+I blended half of this, but do as you like.